Lawson Crouse Game Preview: Coyotes vs. Avalanche

 Crouse Season Stats Insights

-- In 13 of 31 games this season, Crouse has scored a goal, and he has one game with multiple goals.
+- Crouse has netted a goal in a game 13 times this season in 32 games played, including multiple goals once.

-- In 16 of 31 games this year, Crouse has recorded a point, and four of those games included multiple points.
+- Crouse has a point in 16 games this season (out of 32), including multiple points four times.

-- Crouse has an assist in five of 31 games this year, with multiple assists in one of them.
+- Crouse has posted an assist in a game five times this season in 32 games played, including multiple assists once.

-- The implied probability that Crouse goes over his points prop total is 48.8%, based on the odds.
+- Crouse's odds on his point total prop carry an implied probability of 48.8% that he goes over.

-- Given his moneyline odds, Crouse has an implied probability of 27.8% of going over his assist prop bet.
+- The implied probability of Crouse going over his assist prop bet, based on the odds, is 29.4%.

 Sign up for Underdog fantasy today.